-- Regarding paragraph (27), if the operation is a tenant of the property and also has use of common areas of the property that are shared by other tenants (such as a parking lot, courtyard, swimming pool area, etc.), the operation is not responsible for how common areas are maintained.
-However, the operation is responsible for the safety of the children and the continuing supervision of the children. - Regarding paragraph (40), the beginning of the current school year is based on the start date of the particular school district the child attends. - Regarding paragraph (46), media content includes digital and live videos, animations, photos, games, internet searches, etc. Media content does not include electronic sign-in sheets, daily rosters, or schedules displayed on a smart board.
+- Regarding paragraph (19), "corporal punishment" encompasses many types of physical actions used to inflict pain and the examples provided are not intended to be all inclusive. - Regarding paragraph (28), if the home is a tenant of the property and also has use of common areas of the property that are shared by other tenants (such as a parking lot, courtyard, swimming pool area, etc.), the home is not responsible for how common areas are maintained.
+However, the home is responsible for the safety of the children and the continuing supervision of the children. - Regarding paragraph (30), the Environmental Protection Agency has additional information about hazardous materials. - Regarding paragraph (43), the beginning of the current school year is based on the start date of the school district the child attends. - Regarding paragraph (48): - o A disinfecting product is a solution of chemicals that kills or inactivates germs when applied as instructed.
+Disinfectants are registered with the EPA as pesticides because they act against viruses and bacteria, which are microorganisms (what we commonly call germs) that act as pests.
+Not all disinfectants are effective against all germs.
+It is important to read the product label, EPA registration information, or check with local public health authorities if you are concerned about whether a product kills a specific germ.
+Always follow the manufacturer's instructions when using disinfecting products.